 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development for, initiate later-stage clinical trials for, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
-Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company.
+Furthermore, we incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-As of March 31, 2020, we had cash and cash equivalents and short-term restricted bank deposits of \$10.1 million.
-We expect that the net proceeds from this offering, together with our existing cash and cash equivalents and short-term restricted bank deposits, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2022.
+As of December 31, 2020, we had cash and cash equivalents and short-term restricted bank deposits of \$42.4 million.
+We believe that our cash and cash equivalents as of December 31, 2020, together with the proceeds from the Private Placement, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the costs of conducting future clinical trials of AL101 and AL102; - the costs of manufacturing additional material for future clinical trials of AL101 and AL102; - the scope, progress, results and costs of discovery, preclinical development, laboratory testing and clinical trials for other potential product candidates we may develop, if any; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations, including our collaboration with ArcherDX, Inc., or ArcherDX, on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any current or future license, collaboration, or other agreements; - the costs and timing of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, protecting and enforcing our intellectual property rights and defending intellectual property-related claims; - the severity, duration and impact of the COVID-19 pandemic, which may adversely impact our business and clinical trials; - our headcount growth and associated costs as we expand our business operations and our research and development activities; and - the costs of operating as a public company.
+- the costs of conducting future clinical trials of AL101 and AL102; - the costs of manufacturing additional material for future clinical trials of AL101 and AL102; - the scope, progress, results and costs of discovery, preclinical development, laboratory testing and clinical trials for other potential product candidates we may develop, if any; - the costs, timing and outcome of regulatory review of our product candidates; - the achievement of milestones or occurrence of other developments that trigger payments under any current or future license, collaboration, or other agreements; - the costs and timing of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining, protecting and enforcing our intellectual property rights and defending intellectual property-related claims; - the severity, duration and impact of the COVID-19 pandemic, which may adversely impact our business and clinical trials; - our headcount growth and associated costs as we expand our business operations and our research and development activities; and - the costs of operating as a public company.